Cigar-toting Rajoy jars with Spanish austerity

 The weekly magazine Interviu reported this week that the dinner served aboard Rajoy's government-paid flight back from the football trip to Gdansk in June cost 1,000 euros.

-Nine people, including Rajoy, were aboard the Spanish army Falcon 900, which always carries an extra refill of Cardhu whisky when the prime minister travels.
+Nine people, including Rajoy, were aboard the Spanish army Falcon 900, which always carries an extra refill of Cardhiu whisky when the prime minister travels.

 The meal included filet mignon steak and turbot, seven bottles of Rioja and Rueda wine as well as 10 beers.